 May be yours and mine experience vary on same the models but its highly unlikely.

-Currently, I am testing the Firefly Thinline Tele Electric Guitar and I am going to update this article with my experience soon, so stay tuned.
+Currently, I am testing the Firefly Thinline Tele Electric Guitar and I am going to update this article with my experience soon.

 As far ES 335 is considered my suggestion would be just grab it as soon they goes live for sale cause no one knows when the next opportunity will come.